Areso/vitess-workflow-monitor/README.md

 Show stats in `shard: TPS` format.
 ## Install requirements
 `sudo pip3 install -r requirements.txt`
+also, on Ubuntu with GNOME, you probably will need appindicator.
+`sudo apt install gir1.2-appindicator3-0.1`
+in case of Arch your package would be named `libappindicator-gtk3`
 ## To start:
 `python3 moveworkflowmon.py`
 or